oyeb/phoenix/docs/write-a-bot.md

 python flush its buffer automatically?"_, normally it does, but we have set the size of the pipe buffer to a bigger size (yes we use PIPEs for our IPC), so that the buffer is big enough for all your sixteen blobs (if you create 16 blobs by split or eating a virus) to make its move.
+Now in this infinite loop you can add your bot operation logic.

 Now lets take a look at what is available to us.
 The only thing that is available to us is the `botapi.py`.
 Make sure that you use the name that you submitted to